Well-posedness for the Cauchy problem of the Klein-Gordon-Zakharov system in 2D: Introduction

 \section{Introduction}

-We consider the Cauchy problem of the Klein-Gordon-Zakharov system: \EQS{
+We consider the Cauchy problem of the Klein-Gordon-Zakharov system:

-} where $u, n$ are real valued functions, $0< c<1$.
+where $u, n$ are real valued functions, $0< c<1$.
 As a physical model, \eqref{KGZ} describes the interaction of the Langmuir wave and the ion acoustic wave in a plasma.
 The condition $0<c<1$, which plays an important role in the paper, comes from a physical phenomenon.
+See Bellan \cite{Bellan}, Masmoudi and Nakanishi \cite{MN0}.
 There are some works on the Cauchy problem of \eqref{KGZ} in low regularity Sobolev spaces.
 For $3$D, Ozawa, Tsutaya and Tsutsumi \cite{OTT2} proved that \eqref{KGZ} is globally well-posed in the energy space $H^1(\R^3) \cross L^2(\R^3) \cross L^2(\R^3) \cross \dot{H}^{-1}(\R^3)$.
-As they mentioned in \cite{OTT2} that if $c=1$, \eqref{KGZ} is very similar to the Cauchy problem of the following quadratic derivative nonlinear wave equation. \EQS{
+In the case of $c=1$, \eqref{KGZ} is very similar to the Cauchy problem of the following quadratic derivative nonlinear wave equation.

-} For $s>0$, the local well-posedness of \eqref{NW} was obtained from the iteration argument by using the Strichartz estimates.
-As opposed to that, it is known that \eqref{NW} is ill-posed for $s \leq0$ by the works of Lindblad \cite{L0}-\cite{L1}.
-In \cite{OTT2}, the authors showed that the difference between the propagation speeds of the two equations in \eqref{KGZ} enable us to get the better result.
-That is, they applied the Fourier restriction norm method and obtained the local well-posedness of \eqref{KGZ} in the energy space, and then, by using energy method, they extended an existent time of a local solution globally in time.
-For $4$ and more dimensions, I. Kato ~\cite{Ka} recently proved that \eqref{KGZ} is locally well-posed at $s=1/4$ when $d=4$ and $s=s_c+1/(d+1)$ when $d \ge 5$ where $s_c=d/2-2$ is the critical exponent of \eqref{KGZ}.
-He also proved that if the initial data are radially symmetric then the small data globally well-posedness can be obtained at the scaling critical regularity.
+For $s>0$, the local well-posedness of \eqref{NW} was obtained from the iteration argument by using the usual Strichartz estimates.
+As opposed to that, Lindblad showed that \eqref{NW} is ill-posed for $s \leq0$, see \cite{L0}-\cite{L1}.
+In \cite{OTT2}, Ozawa, Tsutaya and Tsutsumi showed that the difference between the propagation speeds of the two equations in \eqref{KGZ} allows for a better result.
+That is, they applied the Fourier restriction norm method and obtained the local well-posedness of \eqref{KGZ} in the energy space, and then by the energy conservation law, they extended solutions globally in time.
+By the similar argument, Tsugawa established that \eqref{KGZ} is local well-posed in $2$D for $s \geq -1/2$.
+For $4$ and higher dimensions, I. Kato ~\cite{Ka} recently proved that \eqref{KGZ} is locally well-posed at $s=1/4$ when $d=4$ and $s=s_c+1/(d+1)$ when $d \ge 5$ where $s_c=d/2-2$ is the critical exponent of \eqref{KGZ}.
+He also proved that if the initial data are radially symmetric then the small data globally well-posedness can be obtained at the scaling critical regularity for $d \geq4$.
 He utilized the $U^2$, $V^2$ spaces introduced by Koch-Tataru \cite{KT1}.
 We would like to emphasize that the above results hold under the condition $0<c<1$.
 Our aim in this paper is to get the local well-posedness of \eqref{KGZ} at very low regularity $s$ in $2$ dimensions.
 Hereafter we assume $d=2$.